What is chronic lymphocytic leukaemia (CLL)?

 How is CLL treated?

-Many people diagnosed with CLL don't need treatment straight away, if at all.
-Instead, your doctor might suggest you have 'active monitoring', which involves having regular check-ups to monitor your health and any symptoms.
+Many people diagnosed with CLL do not need treatment straight away, if at all.
+Instead, your doctor might suggest you have 'active monitoring', which involves having regular check-ups and blood tests to monitor your health and any symptoms.

 If there are signs the disease is getting worse or your symptoms are causing you problems, you might need active treatment.
 This usually means getting: